CYBERPHRENIA/CYB3RPHR3NIA/README.md

 -->
 🌙: Online // ⛔️: AFK or busy w/ skins

-Neurodivergent queer and alterhuman [ask if curious!]
+Neurodivergent queer system and alterhuman [ask if curious!]
 Rotting dancing corpse not scared to bite

 Don't request until we've talked a bit [Tonetags/emotes prefferred to talk, thanks for being patient with me!]